theuerc/Website/src/routes/blog/building-for-the-long-run.md

 author: JohannesLandgraf
 date: Tue, 24 Jan 2023 17:00:00 UTC
 excerpt: Today I have some tough news to share.
 I decided to reduce the size of the Gitpod team by 28%, saying goodbye to 21 Gitpodders.
 This is the most difficult decision I’ve made to-date and it impacts the lives and families of colleagues and friends we care about.
 It hurts, and I apologize for hiring too aggressively for the macroeconomic environment we are in today.
-image: teaser.jpg
+image: teaser.webp
 slug: building-for-the-long-run
-teaserImage: teaser.jpg
+teaserImage: teaser.webp
+tags: ["Gitpod updates"]
 title: Building for the long run
-subtitle:
 ---

 <script context="module">